Risks of Breast Augmentation – Breast Implant Risks

 Delayed Wound Healing – Delayed wound healing will sometimes be seen in patients who are overweight or smokers, or where an infection develops.
-Your surgeon and nurse advisor will manage the healing process and take necessary steps if delayed wound healing occurs.
+Your surgeon and nurse coordinator will manage the healing process and take necessary steps if delayed wound healing occurs.

-Nipple Sensitivity – Very rarely, permanent loss of nipple sensation can occur.
-Most patients find they lose nipple sensation temporarily after surgery.
-However, this generally returns to normal after about six months.
+- Most patients find they lose nipple sensation temporarily after surgery.

-Breast Asymmetry – Most women will naturally have some degree of unevenness to their breasts.
-This will be taken into account prior to the surgery, but it should be noted that asymmetry may be visible after surgery as well.
+- Most women will naturally have some degree of unevenness to their breasts.

 Breastfeeding – As with any breast surgery, ability to breastfeed may be affected after a breast reduction surgery.